This Water flows towards the Eastern Region

 En Gedi to En Eglaim – two places on the Dead Sea, fish cannot live there, but the water in the Dead Sea will now have the same fish as the Great Sea, the Mediterranean Sea.

 Swamps and marshes will not be healed – these will not come to life.
 They will reject the true Gospel.
 The area to the south of the Dead Sea has swamps and marshes, and the figurative meaning is here.

-their fruit will be medicine – these are the trees in the kingdom of heaven, as described in Revelation 8:7; 22:2.
+their fruit will be for food and their leaves for healing – these are the trees in the kingdom of heaven, as described in Revelation 8:7; 22:2.
 The good trees are those planted by the water (Psalms 1:3; Jeremiah 17:8).
 They bear fruit; the fruit of the Spirit.